tailhook/lithos/docs/container_config.rst

     The memory limit for process and it's children.
 This is enforced by cgroups.
 Default: nolimit.
 (Doesn't work yet)

+.. opt:: cpu-shares

+    The number of CPU shares for the process.
+Default is ``1024`` which means all processes get equal share.
+You may split them to different values like ``768`` for one process and ``256`` for another one.

 .. opt:: fileno-limit

     The limit on file descriptors for process.
 Default ``1024``.